top of page

 The IX Olympic Winter Games were held in Innsbruck, Austria, from January 29 to February 9, 1964.

-Innsbruck 1964 Winter Games attracted 1,091 participants (892 men and 199 women) representing 36 countries (NOCs).
-The program consisted of six sports and 34 separate events.
+The Innsbruck 1964 Winter Games saw 1,091 participants (892 men and 199 women) from 36 countries (NOCs) compete across six sports and 34 individual events.

 At the end of May 1960, the organizing committee and the representatives of the Austrian Ski Association were faced with the responsible task of submitting proposals for the following race courses in the shortest possible time: Women's Downhill, Women's Slalom, Men's Slalom, Women's Giant Slalom, Men's Giant Slalom, and a Men's reserve Downhill course.
 The Men's Downhill course had already been fixed in Patscherkofel.